Petulia: Reception

 Petulia had been listed to compete at the 1968 Cannes Film Festival, but the festival was cancelled due to the May 1968 protests and unrest in France.
 The initial theatrical release was in NYC on June 10, 1968, with a wider release after its Los Angeles premiere on August 20.

-Art critic Pauline Kael billed it as the "come-dressed-as-the-sick-soul-of-America-party."
+Critic Pauline Kael billed it as the "come-dressed-as-the-sick-soul-of-America-party."
 She goes on to attribute its commercial success to a "triumph of publicity" while acknowledging the film was polarizing.
 Even though Kael was not a fan of the film, she suggests that critics should still be impressed by it.

 John Haase, the author of the source novel, loathed the movie, and wrote a scathing article for the Los Angeles Times about the book's journey to the screen, concluding, "The novel is gone.
 Barbara Turner's screenplay is gone.
 Altman is gone, Petulia is gone, Archie is gone.
 Only Ray Wagner is left, and Dick Lester and 350,000 feet of film, and miniskirts, and the Jefferson Airplane, and the Grateful Dead, and the topless restaurants, and the hippies, and the junkies and the go-go girls and the mod and the pop and the op and all the other sick and ugly things of our time the book never dealt with at all.
 That's what's left."

 Lester was pleased with the film.
 As he told Steven Soderbergh years later: "I felt that I had plugged into what I wanted to say, and that a chance had been given me by odd circumstances: taking a book that seemed totally wrong and being angry about it, then trying to see what one could make of it and using that as a means of talking about fairly complicated things...a frazzled and disjointed response to a society that was in chaos and they didn't know how to deal with it."

 The film was a box-office disappointment, earning just $1.6 million on a $3.5 million budget.
 Tobias Churton wrote in his book The Spiritual Meaning of the Sixties: "Petulia failed to strike a chord with the public.
 Its approach was too advanced, ambiguous, perhaps even too prophetic."